 Abhyanga is the name of the traditional Ayurvedic oil massage.
-The oil is applied on the entire body, from the scalp to the soles of your feet.
-It's the most popular massage in Ayurveda, a traditional system of medicine from India.
 It's a very calming oil massage that comprises of different techniques in order to relax the body, encourage detoxification, enhance the nutrition of the skin and nourish blood, tissues and organs through the power of Ayurvedic oils.
 I also use Marma Therapy, a gentle stimulation of specific energy points located in the body.

 Abhyanga is the best treatment when you feel stressed, anxious or weak.
 It can release bone and joint aches and is just a wonderful and relaxing experience.
 Abhyanga is not a deep-tissue kind of massage.
 The touch is firm, but I do not apply the same level of pressure that you might be used to from other massages that you have experienced.

 Balances the metabolism and the digestive fire (Agni)